tills13/nextjs-emotion-escape/README.md

 $ npm run dev
 ```

 Navigate to whatever URL nextjs outputs.
-You should see an error both in the NextJS server output as well as your browser's console.
+You should see the escape sequence rendered as the text of the escape rather than as a symbol.